 Rabbit is another one of those foods that many people seem to feel squeamish about.
 Perhaps because the live animal is so cute and furry, the thought of eating them strikes people, particularly North Americans, as strange or even disgusting.
 That’s too bad, because rabbit is actually one of the most delicious of meats, much like chicken but a bit firmer fleshed and more flavorful than most chicken you will find these days.

 Rabbit can be used to make just about any chicken dish (and vice versa) but there are any number of recipes specifically for rabbit (and its wild cousin the hare) in Italian cookery.
-We have already featured coniglio alla cacciatora, or hunter’s rabbit, the original Tuscan dish that morphed into ‘Chicken Cacciatore’ when it crossed the Atlantic, and here is an equally tasty spezzatino from Liguria, the region of Italy that encompasses the ‘Italian Riviera’:
+We have already featured coniglio alla cacciatora, or hunter’s rabbit, the original Tuscan dish that morphed into ‘Chicken Cacciatore’ when it crossed the Atlantic, and here is Ligurian Braised Rabbit, an equally tasty dish from the region of Italy that encompasses the ‘Italian Riviera’.

 Serves 4-6 people

 - A sprig of fresh marjoram or thyme